 The cost for the one day training will be $65, including the training and use of club canoe, paddle and PFD.
 I have limited the numbers to 12 people per day.

 See the links below to register for the training and secure a place.

 Note there are two separate links for Saturday 25th or Sunday 26th, please register for one of these days only.
 I will publish these on the website on Wednesday 24th June so lock in your spot before I open up the registrations to the rest of the club.

-- Note if you are not currently a full club member please make sure you complete preferably before registering but a least by the 21st of July, this is a members only event.
+- Note, this is a MEMBERS ONLY EVENT.
+If you are not currently a full club member please make sure you join up before you register or by the 21st of July. (https://rivercanoeclub.org.au/club/join/).
+A Trial Membership is not sufficient to be eligible for this event.